the plan for the future

 • globalisation, liberalisation and derivatives;

-Some apparent logical contradictions disappear after closer investigation.
+Some apparent logical contradictions may disappear after closer investigation.
 For example, the rule of law, political stability and economic stability can lead to lower interest rates, but also to higher economic growth, which promotes higher interest rates.
 This appears to be contradictory.
-However, as lower interest rates make higher economic growth possible, it is the rule of law, political stability and economic stability that are dominant, so that the net effect is lower interest rates.
-If the interest rates had been higher, the additional economic growth wouldn’t have been possible in the first place.
+However, as lower interest rates can improve the economy, it is the rule of law, political stability and economic stability that are dominant, so that the net effect is lower interest rates.
+If the interest rates had been higher, the additional economic growth wouldn’t have been possible.

 • paying for the use of money;